ChromeOS: 2013–2025

 By the end of 2013, analysts were undecided on the future of ChromeOS.
 Although there had been articles predicting the demise of ChromeOS since 2009, ChromeOS device sales continued to increase substantially year-over-year.
 In mid-2014, Time magazine published an article titled "Depending on Who's Counting, Chromebooks are Either an Enormous Hit or Totally Irrelevant", which detailed the differences in opinion.
 This uncertainty was further spurred by Intel's announcement of Intel-based Chromebooks, Chromeboxes, and an all-in-one offering from LG called the Chromebase.

 Seizing the opportunity created by the end of life for Windows XP, Google pushed hard to sell Chromebooks to businesses, offering significant discounts in early 2014.

 ChromeOS devices outsold Apple Macs worldwide for the year 2020.

 Since July 2021, ChromeOS's embedded controller was changed to be based on a Google maintained fork of Zephyr, a real time operating system.

 Pwnium competition

 In March 2014, Google hosted a hacking contest aimed at computer security experts called "Pwnium".
 Similar to the Pwn2Own contest, they invited hackers from around the world to find exploits in ChromeOS, with prizes available for attacks.
 Two exploits were demonstrated there, and a third was demonstrated at that year's Pwn2Own competition.
-Google patched the issues within a week.
+Google patched all of the issues within a week.